wolfwoolford/cereal-ocpp2/src/README.md

 the underlying time point class is intended to be the basis of all time based logic of any derived client/server code.

-## example???
+## The example directories

-This directory contains some simple examples showing basic serialization and how it works for each protocol version.
+These directories contain some simple examples showing basic serialization and how it works for each protocol version.

 # Compiling